richafnu/Viva/Viva/engage/work-with-external-networks-and-entra.md

 In this section, you redeem your generated token to associate the new external network with the parent network.

 1. Network switch to the parent Engage network.
-(Ensure that you're using the same Global Administrator account that's responsible for the new Entra tenant.)
+(Ensure that you're using the same Global Administrator account that's responsible for the new Microsoft Entra tenant.)
 You now access external networks setup.

 2. In Engage, select the settings icon and go to the admin center.